iron-io/docs/worker/reference/api/index.md

 #### Response

-The response will be a JSON object containing a "msg" property that contains a description of the response and a "tasks" property that contains an array of objects, each with an "id" property that contains the created task’s ID.
+The response will be a JSON object containing a `msg` property that contains a description of the response and a "tasks" property that contains an array of objects, each with an `id` property that contains the created task’s ID.

 Sample: